Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models: Introduction

-From about 4000 simulations performed in this work, we find that while there are small differences in the effectiveness of the two different ekpyrotic potentials considered, isotropization is achieved in an overwhelming majority of the simulations, in both the Bianchi-I and Bianchi-IX models when the ekpyrotic field is present.
-Further, the equation of state of the ekpyrotic fields becomes ultra-stiff only for a small duration near the bounce, which by itself may not be sufficient to produce noticeable isotropization.
-However, we found that with the ekpyrotic fields as the matter content, a contracting universe generically undergoes multiple non-singular bounces in rapid succession before the emergence of a macroscopic expanding universe, causing multiple short spurts of ekpyrosis.
-These short spurts of ekpyrosis coupled with multiple bounces is found to be sufficient to produce isotropization.
+Due to quantum geometry effects there are theoretical maximum values of energy density and anisotropic shear, given respectively by $\rho_{\mathrm{max}} \approx 0.41 \rho_{\mathrm{Pl}}$ and $\sigma^2_{\mathrm{max}} \approx 11.57 l_{\mathrm{Pl}}^{-2}$.
+As a result of these bounds, we find that even though the initial values of $\phi$ and $\dot \phi$ are not large enough to yield a long range of ekpyrosis, isotropization is achieved in an overwhelming majority of the simulations, in both the Bianchi-I and Bianchi-IX models when the ekpyrotic field is present.
+Even though the equation of state of the ekpyrotic fields becomes ultra-stiff only for a small duration near the bounce, isotropization can occur.
+We find that in ekpyrotic potentials, \textcolor{black}{ with the value of the field taken as positive initially}, a \textcolor{black}{macroscopic} contracting \textcolor{black}{classical} universe generically undergoes multiple non-singular bounces in rapid succession before the emergence of a macroscopic expanding universe, causing multiple short spurts of ekpyrosis.
+These short spurts of ekpyrosis coupled with multiple bounces are found to be sufficient to produce isotropization.
 Another important insight we obtain is that the effect of the ekpyrotic potential on the anisotropic shear is actually indirect.
 This information is distilled by analyzing the effect of the ekpyrotic field on the energy density and the anisotropic shear, separately, in each simulation.
 We find that the ekpyrotic potential leads to a direct rise in the energy density at the bounce, indicated by a rise in the energy density at the bounce compared to the massless scalar field case in an overwhelming majority of the simulations.
-However, the effect of ekpyrosis on the anisotropic shear is not as consistent.
-Since the contribution of the energy density at the bounce is increased in almost all cases, the relative strength of the anisotropies goes down in almost all cases.
+Since the spacetime curvature at the bounce gets contribution both from energy density and anisotropic shear, the relative strength of anisotropies in general decreases in the bounce regime.
 It turns out that the isotropization is achieved in a slightly higher fraction of cases in the Bianchi-I model as compared to the Bianchi-IX model.
 Further, we find that increasing the strength of the ekpyrotic potentials does result in a higher fraction of cases where isotropization is achieved.
-These findings are summarized in a table at the end of the manuscript which provides a more granular look at these results.
+These findings are summarized in a table at the end of the manuscript for 4000 numerical simulations which provides a more granular look at these results.

 The manuscript is organized as follows.
 In section II, we briefly describe the effective dynamics of Bianchi-I and Bianchi-IX spacetimes in LQC and revisit the general aspects of the ekpyrotic and ekpyrotic-like potentials in these effective spacetimes.
 Here we demonstrate singularity resolution and some generic features.
 In section III, we consider the details of ekpyrosis and isotropization in Bianchi-I effective spacetime.
 Both the ekpyrotic and ekpyrotic-like potentials are considered in the Bianchi-I effective spacetime with two different levels of the strength of the potential.
 The methodology as well as the initial conditions are also described in this section and various figures summarizing the results of the simulations are included.
 In section IV, a similar numerical analysis for the Bianchi-IX effective spacetime is presented.
 Finally, we summarize our findings in section V.